 Here are a couple of the current options available.
 Click through to the provider websites for specific application criteria:

 For more options see our main table here.

-Very importantly for this type of stooze, to make a profit from this form of stoozing, the high interest savings account must offer a rate of interest higher than the balance transfer fee of the credit card.
+Very importantly for this type of stooze, to make a profit the high interest savings account must offer a rate of interest that is higher than the balance transfer fee of the credit card.

-For example, if there's a 4% fee for moving the balance, the savings account needs to offer more than 4% interest over the duration of the 0% period for the cardholder to make any money.
+For example, if there's a 4% fee for moving the balance then the savings account needs to offer more than 4% interest over the duration of the 0% period for the cardholder to make any money.

-The problem at the moment is that there's a dearth of savings accounts with high enough interest rates to make a significant amount of cash.
+The problem at the moment is that interest rates for savings accounts are at rock bottom, so it's hard to make a significant amount of cash.

-It used to be possible to move another balance from a 0% balance transfer credit card to a super balance transfer credit card.
+To complicate things further, it is also possible to move a new balance from a 0% balance transfer credit card to a money transfer credit card.
 This hugely increases the available money that can be used to earn interest.

-However, the fees involved in transferring multiple balances can increase expenses substantially, meaning that it's difficult, if not impossible, to make a profit from these types of credit card offers.
+However, the fees involved in transferring multiple balances can increase expenses substantially, meaning that it's difficult, if not impossible, to make a profit from this type of advanced credit card stoozing.

 All in all, when cardholders are diligent, careful and plan well, it is still possible to make money from stoozing.

 But low savings rates and the cost of balance transfer fees can add up to limit the profits that can be made.